outr/rapid/README.md

 From there, the project's direction shifted towards building a library that prioritized practical execution models over purely effect-free semantics.
 That’s why Rapid lets you run tasks in a straightforward, blocking, single-threaded way—or seamlessly kick them into multi-threaded parallel execution when performance demands it.

+## Benchmarks

+Take a look at the benchmarks to see how well it performs compared to the alternatives: https://github.com/outr/rapid/wiki/Benchmarks

 ## Features
 - **Low overhead** — avoids unnecessary allocations, deep call stacks, and hidden costs.
 - **Parallel-first** — easy to switch from sequential to parallel execution.